 He is quoted in outlets such as the New York Times, Washington Post and NBC Nightly News, among others.
 Mendez has an MBA in marketing from Columbia Business School and a B.A. in American History and American Art from Harvard College.
 Mendez also has a personal stake in AAFA’s mission as he and two of his children manage asthma and allergies.

-Melanie Carver became Vice President for AAFA in 2016.
+Melanie Carver became Chief Mission Officer for AAFA in 2020.
+Previously, she served as Vice President of Community Health and Marketing from 2016 through 2020.
 She leads the organization’s community services, marketing and communications, education and grassroots advocacy.

 Her career has focused on community/patient engagement and support.
 She has extensive experience in patient-centered communications, community-building, data strategy, digital content marketing and social media.